Frequently Asked Questions

 Yes.
 The Foundation only requires one 990 to have been filed for an organization to be considered for support.

-Yes.
 Publicly support organizations, such as school or local government institutions and faith-based organizations that are not required to file 990s can still apply.
+Individuals and businesses (LLCs) may not.

 The Foundation does not recommend a specific amount for first-time, or any other, applicant.
 However, we do expect the requested amount fall within our typical giving range ($1,000-$20,000) and relate sensibly to the grants' intended purpose, as well as the organization's budget/s.
 Be aware that in an effort to support as many worthwhile organizations and programs as possible, the Foundation may choose to award an amount less than the amount requested by an organization.